 The Biblioteca Miguel Lerdo de Tejada (Tejada Library) specializes on holdings related to economics.
 It’s named for Miguel Lerdo de Tejada, a 19th-century Mexican finance minister, treasurer, minister of foreign affairs, and magistrate of the Supreme Court.

 It’s housed in a former chapel, la Capilla de la Emperatriz del Palacio Nacional, that was the original home for the devotees of San Felipe Neri before they relocated to the Templo de la Profesa nearby.

-Painting took a decade, from 1972 to 1982.
-Even then, Vlady deliberately left one panel unfinished as a symbol of unfinished revolution.
+The painting took a decade, from 1972 to 1982.
+Even then, Vlady deliberately left one panel unfinished as a symbol of an unfinished revolution.

 What to Know Before You Go